CBSA Psychological Assessment Preparation

 Psychological Assessment Preparation Is Not Intended For:

-Individuals hoping to change or conceal core aspects of their personality
+• Individuals attempting to change or conceal core aspects of their personality

-Psychological assessments are designed to assess suitability and alignment, not perfection.
-Preparation cannot — and should not — attempt to override that purpose.
+CBSA psychological assessments are designed to evaluate suitability and alignment — not perfection.
+Preparation should support clarity and consistency, not attempt to override the purpose of the assessment.

 Helpful CBSA Preparation Resources

-A short diagnostic quiz to help you assess your readiness and identify areas that may need further preparation.
+Free CBSA OTEE Quiz: A short diagnostic quiz to assess your readiness and identify areas for improvement.

-A related resource for applicants applying to multiple Canadian law enforcement agencies.
+RCMP Psychological Assessment Guide: A related resource for applicants applying to multiple Canadian law enforcement agencies or preparing for similar psychological evaluation standards.

 Our approach focuses on: